-It is common to have bipedal edema or swollen feet during pregnancy.
+Swollen feet pregnancy: It is common to have pedal edema or swollen feet during pregnancy.
 Edema results from fluid retention in the body.
 Hands, feet, and breasts can get swollen because of this fluid retention.
 During pregnancy, the volume of blood in the body greatly increases.
 Due to this, water begins to accumulate in the tissues.

 When the veins get pressed, blood circulation in the lower extremities slows down, causing both blood and water to get pooled in the legs and the feet.
 Fortunately, the swelling is temporary and subsides rather quickly.
 While you will have this problem during pregnancy, it will gradually subside after giving birth.